 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses for the first half of 2003, increased \$7.9 million, or 9.9%, to \$86.8 million from \$78.9 million in the first half of 2002.
 As a percentage of net sales, these expenses decreased to 28.4% in the first half of 2003 from 32.4% in the first half of 2002.
-This decrease for the first half of 2003 is due to the benefit of leveraging operating expenses on higher levels of revenue partially offset by higher distribution costs driven by unit volume growth.
+This decrease for the first half of 2003 was due to our ability to grow revenue at a faster rate than our selling, general and administrative expenses, partially offset by higher distribution costs driven by unit volume growth.